 The acquisition templates have the usual entry fields, while the observation template contains the series of retarder wave plate angles over which to perform the polarimetric observations.
+In polarimetric mode, the field of view of the acquisition camera is reduced to 30 arcsecs.

 There are pipeline recipes to reduce both the calibrations and the spectro-polarimetric science observations.
 They are run online automatically from the HARPS pipeline application.
+Although users are free to chose any angle for the retarder plate, the DRS expects observations to taken in certain pairs.
+Refer to Chapter 10 for this list of angles.

 The data products are 5 fits files containing a one dimensional spectrum.
 They contain the Total flux (I), and the U/I, Q/I, V/I ratios.
 The "null" spectrum, containing the uncertainty on the Stokes parameters is also available.